PhilippeBekaert/snd-hdspe/doc/controls.md

 the number of seconds indicated in the time field of the control.
 Such hexadecimal time code results from setting the first value of the 'LTC Out' control to -1.

+**LTC frame rate**

+SMPTE 12-1 time codes contain control bits indicating the frame rate of the LTC: 24, 25 or 30 fps.
+The frame rate standard of incoming LTC is reported in the 'LTC In Frame Rate' control.

+The effective frame rate may however deviate from what the frame rate bits in the LTC codes indicate.
+For instance, NTSC 29.97 fps is reported at 30 fps.
+The deviation between actual and standard frame rate is reported in the 'LTC In Pull Factor' control.
+This control returns a value of
+1000 for nominal speed, less than 1000 for slower rates and greater than 1000 for higher effective rate.
+The value results from measuring the actual LTC frame duration in the driver.

+Example: 29.97 NTSC pull down LTC will be reported with a pull factor of 999.

+The 'LTC Frame Rate' property controls the TCO LTC engine frame rate.
+Usually, 'LTC Frame Rate' and 'TCO Pull' shall be set to match the incoming LTC effective frame rate, in order to produce a clean 44.1 KHz or 48 KHz sample clock synchronisation.
+But it also sets the frame rate for LTC output.

 **From App**